 China is predicted to build the equivalent of the current built environment of Central and South America by 2030, according to data extrapolated from Navigant Research.
 Buildings collectively account for over 30 percent of the country’s entire energy usage.
 By 2020, China aims for half of its entire new building stock to be built green.

 EDGE is starting to contribute to the growth of green buildings in China through adoption at scale by a number of international and local clients.
 The Carlyle Group, for example, plans to meet the EDGE standard in at least 80 percent of their storage facilities in collaboration with IFC.
 Similarly, Asia Green Real Estate plans to achieve EDGE certification for all of its upcoming developments in China, and the China Education Group has committed to EDGE certify their Guangzhou Baiyun campus.
 Other prominent EDGE clients include Landsea and Maanshan Rural Commercial Bank (MRCB).
-For more information about EDGE in China, reach out to email@example.com.
+EDGE in China has been generously funded by SECO with additional support provided by ESMAP.
+For more information, reach out to email@example.com.